 SIGN guidelines highlight the increased risk of glucocorticoid therapy.
 Those people on long-term (over three months) treatment of prednisolone ≥7.5mg per day or equivalent may be considered for bisphosphonate treatment, and are excluded from other treatment algorithms and thresholds.

 Patients found to be at increased risk of fracture should be offered a bone-preserving agent, depending on the agreed threshold.
-See separate Osteoporosis article for discussion on treatments.
+See the separate Osteoporosis article for treatments.

 - The person should be encouraged to take adequate calcium throughout life.
-Where intake may be suboptimal, provide supplementation with calcium and vitamin D (particularly for patients with low BMI and patients in residential and nursing homes).
+Where intake may be suboptimal, provide supplementation with calcium and vitamin D ( for example, in patients with low BMI and patients in residential and nursing homes).